Bengals defeat Chiefs 27-24 in overtime to go to Super Bowl LVI

 McPherson hit another field goal for the win.

-The Bengals will face the winner of the NFC Championship, which features the Los Angeles Rams and San Francisco 49ers.
+The Bengals will face the Los Angeles Rams in the Super Bowl.

 Athens County native Joe Burrow ended the game with 250 yards passing, two touchdowns and one interception.